 - 4 or metastatic: A 4 breast cancer is one that has spread beyond the breast and the regional to another place in the body, such as the bone, lung, and/or liver.
 IV breast cancers are also called “advanced” or “.”

-Generally, breast cancers diagnosed at stages 1-3 are considered curable, so treatment plans are made with the goal of cure. breast cancer is often treatable at diagnosis.
+Breast cancers diagnosed at stages 0-3 are considered curable, so treatment plans are made with the goal of cure. breast cancer is often treatable at diagnosis.
 Over time, breast cancer is likely to progress or recur; sometimes after several different types of treatment.
 There are many different treatments available for breast cancer, and clinical trials testing new treatments are often available.

 Subtypes and biomarkers

-- ER-positive and PR-positive breast cancers: Breast cancers with these biomarkers are often called "hormone sensitive" breast cancers.
+- or ER/PR-positive: breast cancers with these biomarkers are called "hormone sensitive" breast cancers.
 These are usually treated with hormone therapy.
-Chemotherapy may also be recommended depending on the of the tumor and other factors.
-A known as a CDK4/6 inhibitor (Ibrance) has been approved for treating or advanced hormone receptor positive, breast cancer in combination with an aromatase inhibitor.
+Hormone therapy may be combined with chemotherapy or depending on the of the tumor and other factors.

-- ER-negative and PR-negative breast cancers: these are almost always are treated with chemotherapy because hormone therapy does not benefit patients with these types of tumors.
+- HR-negative or ER/PR-negative: these are almost always treated with chemotherapy and, or , because hormone therapy does not work well for these types of tumors.

-- Triple-negative breast cancers: tumors that are negative for all three markers are referred to as or sometimes "" for short.
-Like other ER-negative breast cancers, triple-negative breast cancers are almost always treated with chemotherapy.
-People with mutations are more likely to develop than any other type of breast cancer.
+- Triple-negative breast cancers: tumors that are negative for all three markers (ER, PR and ) are referred to as or for short.
+Triple-negative breast cancers are almost always treated with chemotherapy.

 The following organizations offer peer support services for people with, or at high risk for breast cancer: